Opinion | Roger Goodell and Allen Sills: The NFL is ready for some football in this season of covid-19

 At the stadium, changes behind the scenes will echo those implemented in training facilities, such as physical distancing.
 On game days, far fewer people will be allowed in locker rooms to ensure that ample space is reserved for essential personnel — coaches, athletic trainers, equipment staff and team officials who will help to facilitate virtual postgame media interviews.

 The on-field action seen on television will also look different.
-For example, only one masked player representative from each team will participate in the coin toss; cheerleaders, mascots and sideline reporters and nonessential personnel will not be allowed on the field; electrostatic sprayers will provide wide coverage over high-touch surfaces and equipment; coaches will be required to wear face masks on the sideline; and players will be urged — required, in some cities — to do the same.
+For example, only one masked player representative from each team will participate in the coin toss; cheerleaders, mascots, sideline reporters and nonessential personnel will not be allowed on the field; electrostatic sprayers will provide wide coverage over high-touch surfaces and equipment; coaches will be required to wear face masks on the sideline; and players will be urged — required, in some cities — to do the same.

 We are interested in hearing about how the struggle to reopen amid the pandemic is affecting people’s lives.
 Please tell us yours.